 The valuation of our ARS investment portfolio is subject to uncertainties that are difficult to predict.
-The fair values of these ARS as of September 30, 2009 were estimated utilizing a discounted cash flow analysis.
+The fair values of these ARS as of March 31, 2010 were estimated utilizing a discounted cash flow analysis.
 The assumptions used in preparing the discounted cash flow model include estimates of interest rates, timing and amount of cash flows, credit and liquidity premiums and expected holding periods of the ARS, based on data available.
 These assumptions are volatile and subject to change as the underlying sources of these assumptions and market conditions change, which could result in significant changes to the fair value of the ARS.
 The significant assumptions of this discounted cash flow model are discount margins which are based on industry recognized student loan sector indices, an additional liquidity discount and an estimated term to liquidity.
-Other items this analysis considers are the collateralization underlying the security investments, the creditworthiness of the counterparty and the timing of expected future cash flows.
+Other items this analysis considers are the collateralization underlying the ARS, the creditworthiness of the counterparty and the timing of expected future cash flows.
 These ARS were also compared, when possible, to other observable market data with similar characteristics as the securities held by us.
-The fair value of our investments in ARS as of September 30, 2009 and December 31, 2008 was determined to be \$15.8 million and \$16.6 million, respectively.
+The fair value of our ARS as of March 31, 2010 and December 31, 2009 was determined to be \$15.3 million and \$15.5 million, respectively.
 Changes in the fair value of the ARS are recognized in current period earnings in Interest and Other, net.
+Accordingly, we recognized \$19,000 of unrealized gain in the first quarter of 2010.
+The fair value of the ARS also decreased in the first quarter of 2010 due to the sale of \$0.2 million of our ARS at par value.

-Accordingly, we recognized \$1.0 million of unrealized gain in the first nine months of 2009 to receive the par value of our ARS, i.e., the liquidation preference of the ARS plus accrued but unpaid interest.
-Pursuant to the ARS Rights, we may require UBS to purchase our ARS at par value at any time between June 30, 2010 and July 2, 2012.
-In addition, UBS or its affiliates may sell or otherwise dispose of some or all of the ARS at its discretion at any time prior to expiration of the ARS Rights, subject to the obligation to pay us the par value of such ARS.
+In connection with the failed auctions of our ARS, which were marketed and sold by UBS AG and its affiliates, in October 2008, we accepted a settlement with UBS AG pursuant to which UBS AG issued to us the ARS Rights.
+The ARS Rights provide us the right to receive the par value of our ARS, i.e., the liquidation preference of the ARS plus accrued but unpaid interest.
+Pursuant to the ARS Rights, we may require UBS AG to purchase our ARS at par value at any time between June 30, 2010 and July 2, 2012.
+We intend to liquidate the ARS on June 30, 2010.
+In addition, UBS AG's affiliates may sell or otherwise dispose of some or all of the ARS at their discretion at any time prior to expiration of the ARS Rights, subject to the obligation to pay us the par value of such ARS.
 The ARS Rights are not transferable, tradable or marginable, and will not be listed or quoted on any securities exchange or any electronic communications network.
 As consideration for ARS Rights, we agreed to release UBS AG, UBS Securities LLC and UBS Financial Services, Inc., and/or their affiliates, directors, and officers from any claims directly or indirectly relating to the marketing and sale of the ARS, other than for consequential damages.
-UBS's obligations in connection with the ARS Rights are not secured by its assets and UBS is not required to obtain any financing to support these obligations.
-UBS has disclaimed any assurance that it will have sufficient financial resources to satisfy its obligations in connection with the ARS Rights.
-If UBS has insufficient funding to buy back the ARS and the auction process continues to fail, we may incur further losses on the carrying value of the ARS.
+UBS AG's obligations in connection with the ARS Rights are not secured by its assets and UBS AG is not required to obtain any financing to support these obligations.
+UBS AG has disclaimed any assurance that it will have sufficient financial resources to satisfy its obligations in connection with the ARS Rights.
+If UBS AG has insufficient funding to purchase the ARS and the auction process continues to fail, we may incur further losses on the carrying value of the ARS.